-A 5-foot wide sidewalk that connects a transit stop or facility with an existing sidewalk or shared use path shall be included to comply with ADA accessibility standards.
+A 5-foot wide (minimum) sidewalk that connects a transit stop or facility with an existing sidewalk or shared use path shall be included to comply with ADA accessibility standards.

 Particular attention should be given to pedestrian accommodations at the termini of each project.
-If full accommodations cannot be provided due to the limited scope or an existing sidewalk isn't present at the termini, then temporary measures should be considered such as extending the sidewalk and project limits to next appropriate pedestrian crossing or access point.
-If special accommodations are made, it is equally important to address these measures on the adjoining projects.
+If full accommodations cannot be provided due to the limited scope or an existing sidewalk isn't present at the termini, the designer should consider extending the sidewalk to the next appropriate pedestrian crossing or access point.
+If pedestrian facilities are provided, they shall be connected with facilities on the adjoining projects.
 In all cases, the District Pedestrian/Bicycle Coordinator shall be contacted for input on making a determination regarding continuous passage.